GelSight-lab/gelsight_driver/Bnz/matlab/calibration/readme.txt

 3. Run the calibration.m to select circle ranges.

 It will pop out interactive window to select the circle to cover the ball.
 It’s already calculated by program.
 The user should use keyboard input to make it more precise.

+Instructions:

-Instructions: +/- keys to enlarge/shrink the circle, up/down/left/right arrow keys to move the circle, ESC key to save.
+* +/- keys: enlarge/shrink the circle
+* up/down/left/right arrow keys: move the circle
+* ESC: next image.